- IDs & Accounts

 Filenames and folder names must not include any space characters.

-The underscore character ("_") and the hyphen character ("-") are both legal, but both require extra effort to type, and so should generally be avoided.
+The underscore character ("_") and the hyphen character ("-") are both legal, but the underscore requires extra effort to type (holding down the shift key), and so should generally be avoided.
+Further, some search engines will find hits based on parsing the URL into "words" taking hyphens, but not underscores, as separators within file and folder names.

-Capital letters are also legal, but they require extra effort to type, and on some servers, including ww2, are not distinguished from lowercase letters, so either:
+Capital letters are also legal, but they require extra effort to type, and on some servers, including ww2, are not distinguished from lowercase letters, while other servers are case-sensitive, so either:

 use only numerals and lowercase letters, or